As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - The presence of an element essential to the mineral composition

 - The presence of a minor chemical impurity

 - The mechanical mixture of very fine impurities

 - The presence of finely-spaced structures in the mineral.

 Minerals, which are mostly composed of the elements like aluminum, sodium, and potassium (plagioclase, feldspar), are usually colorless or very lightly colored.

 As a result, rocks, which are made of these minerals, are white, light-gray, light-yellow, or light-pink colors.
 Examples of such rocks are granites, syenites, anorthosites).

 Inclusions of one mineral within a host rock can also cause a color difference.
-For example, chlorite inclusions in quartzite, causing the otherwise white-colored rock to be green.
+For example, chlorite inclusions in quartzite, cause the otherwise white-colored rock to be green.

 |Chemical elements and compounds||Color|

 |Fe2O3 − Cu||claret red to orange|